I Want To...

 DNA extraction (if applicable) and ultrasonic fragmentation; targeted capture of the coding regions and intron/exon boundaries of protein coding RefSeq genes using the Agilent Clinical Research Exome kit; next generation sequencing (NGS) on an Illumina HiSeq 2500 instrument; alignment to the human reference genome (GRCh37/hg19) using the Burrows-Wheeler Aligner (bwa); variant calling using GATK; Sanger sequencing to confirm low quality and/or complex indel variants related to the specified phenotype(s); Review of sequence data for the specified genes by multiple staff members; Variant classification following ACMG criteria (if applicable).
 Bioinformatic analysis was performed using DDL pipeline DDL.CRExome.v1.2018_04_18.

-Discrimination of genetic causes of short telomere disorders; identification of causative mutations in known or highly suspicious cases; facilitation of targeted testing of relatives of probands and/or predictive or prenatal testing.
+Discrimination of genetic causes of short telomere disorders; identification of causative variants in known or highly suspicious cases; facilitation of targeted testing of relatives of probands and/or predictive or prenatal testing.

 Telomere length testing by flowFISH is offered through the Johns Hopkins Molecular Diagnostics Laboratory.